LibCrowds/libcrowds/docs/development.md

 # Specify an SPA frontend
 SPA_SERVER_NAME = 'http://127.0.0.1:8080'

-# Allow projects to be published with no traditional presenter
+# Allow projects to be published with no traditional task presenter
 DISABLE_TASK_PRESENTER = True
 ```